Punic people: Tunisia

 Tunisia was among the areas settled during the first wave of Phoenician expansion into the west, with the foundation of Utica and Hippo Regius taking place around the end of the twelfth century.
 Further Phoenician settlements, were established in the following centuries, including Hippo Diarrhytus and Hadrumetum.

-The foundation of Carthage on the site of modern Tunis is dated to the late 9th century BCE by Greek literary sources and archaeological evidence.
+The foundation of Carthage on the site of modern Tunis is dated to the late 9th century BC by Greek literary sources and archaeological evidence.
 The literary sources attribute the foundation to a group of Tyrian refugees led by Dido and accompanied by Cypriots.
 Archaeologically, the new foundation is characterised by the focus of religious cult on the gods Tanit and Baal Hammon, by the development of a new religious structure, the tophet, and by a marked degree of cosmopolitanism.

 Carthage gained direct control over the Cap Bon peninsula, operating a sandstone quarry at El Haouaria from the middle of the seventh city and establishing the city of Kerkouane in the early sixth century.
 The region was very fertile and allowed Carthage to be economically self-sufficient.
 The site of Kerkouane has been extensively excavated and provides the best-known example of a Punic city from North Africa.

 Punic control also extended inland over the Libyans.
 Punic influence on inland regions is seen from the early 6th century, notably at Althiburos, where Punic construction techniques and red-slip pottery appear at the time.
-Armed conflicts with the Libyans are first attested in the early 5th century, with several revolts attested in the fourth century (398, 370s, 310-307 BCE).
+Armed conflicts with the Libyans are first attested in the early 5th century, with several revolts attested in the fourth century (398, 370s, 310-307 BC).
 In the late 4th century, Aristotle reports that the Carthaginians dealt with local discontent by resettling poor citizens in cities in Libya.
 These settlements had to provide tribute and military manpower when required, but remained self-governing.
-There is some onomastic evidence for intermarriage between Punic people and Libyans in the 4th and 3rd centuries BCE.
+There is some evidence for intermarriage between Punic people and Libyans.